 New Hampshire is one of the gems of New England that you’ll have to see in person to truly appreciate it.
 It’s a charming state with lots of beautiful places to see everywhere you look.
 From natural landmarks like the White Mountain National Forest to architectural wonders like the state capitol building, there are plenty of things to see and do.

-No trip to New England is complete without visiting these 20 most beautiful places in New Hampshire.
+No trip to New England is complete without visiting some of the most beautiful places in New Hampshire.

 Mount Washington is the most prominent peak in New Hampshire as the state’s tallest mountain.
 It’s one of the most beautiful sights you’ll see from either below or atop the summit.

-The mountain is one of the top hiking destinations.
+Famed as the highest peak in the Northeast, this NH mountain is one of the top hiking destinations.
 Visitors can also take the scenic Auto Road or ride the cog railway.
-The views from the top are definitely worth the trip.
+The picturesque views from the top are definitely worth the trip.

 White Mountain National Forest

-Take time to enjoy the outdoor beauty of New Hampshire.
-A visit to White Mountain National Forest will be the highlight of your trip, and there are plenty of outdoor activities to enjoy all year round.
+Take time to enjoy the outdoor beauty of New Hampshire with a visit to White Mountain National Forest; this will be the highlight of your trip, and there are plenty of outdoor activities to enjoy all year round.

 White Mountain National Forest expands across New Hampshire and Maine with its mountainous landscape covered in forests.
 Popular activities include nature hikes, horseback riding, boating, and camping.
 In the wintertime, you can also ski.